-A policy is expressed as a policy bundle, which is made up from a set of rules that are used to perform an evaluation a container image.
+A policy is made up from a set of rules that are used to perform an evaluation a container image.
 The rules can define checks against an image for things such as:

 - security vulnerabilities